FarronF/limerick-council-meetings/meetings/2021/03/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 Governing Authority and the Gardai on a proposal to install cameras in the community adjoining the

-estates near the UL campus.---
+estates near the UL campus.
+---
 7

 **32.Notice of Motion submitted by Councillor S. Kiely**